ioenotes/ioenotes/content/english/syllabus/computer/year2-part1/foundation-of-data-science-enct-202.md

 4. Bruce, P., Bruce, A. (2017).
 Practical Statistics for Data Scientists: 50 Essential Concepts.
 United States: O'Reilly Media.
 5. VanderPlas, J. (2016).
 Python Data Science Handbook: Essential Tools for Working with Data.
 United States: O'Reilly Media.
 6. Provost, F., Fawcett, T. (2013).
 Data Science for Business: What You Need to Know about Data Mining and Data-Analytic Thinking.
 United States: O'Reilly Media.

----

-**Contributions Welcome:**
-If you find any discrepancies, have updated syllabus documents, or wish to contribute in any other way, please visit our general [contribution page on GitHub](https://github.com/ioenotes/ioenotes).
-For syllabus-specific updates, you can directly access the [syllabus content folder](https://github.com/ioenotes/ioenotes/tree/main/content/english/syllabus).
-Your help is invaluable in keeping this resource beneficial for all students!

-For updates specific to this Foundation of Data Science (ENCT202) syllabus page, you can [suggest an edit directly on GitHub](https://github.com/ioenotes/ioenotes/blob/main/content/english/syllabus/computer/year2-part1/foundation-of-data-science-enct-202.md).
-Your help is invaluable in keeping this resource beneficial for all students!